aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 Once it works, try navigating to the route of a different pokemon.
 Your detail view won't update.
 This is because although the props (`this.props.params.pokemonId`) have changed, the component didn't remount.
 So we never requested the new pokemon.
 We need to trigger a request on the props changing.
-There is a lifecycle method we can tap into to accomplish this `componentWillReceiveProps(newProps)`.
+There is a lifecycle method we can tap into to accomplish this: `componentWillReceiveProps(newProps)`.

 * In your `PokemonDetail` component, on `componentWillReceiveProps(newProps)`, call `this.props.requestSinglePokemon(newProps.params.pokemonId)`, but only if  the `pokemonId` has changed.
 You can check your current props to find out the previous value.